Using Mushroom Coffee To Benefit Your Health

-There is also a lot of supporting research for the benefits of coffee alone and mushrooms alone.
-Mushroom coffee is relatively new to the market, so more robust scientific studies have not really been popularized on it just yet.
+There is also a lot of supporting research for the benefits of coffee and mushrooms alone.
+Mushroom coffee is relatively new to the market, so more robust scientific studies haven't really been popularized on it just yet.

 As with anything, if you are concerned about adding it to your daily health stack because of possible medication interactions or if you’re pregnant or nursing, you should always consult your doctor with any questions you may have.